Guantanamo court holds closed session to discuss secret evidence

-GUANTANAMO BAY U.S. NAVAL BASE, Cuba (Reuters) - A Guantanamo war crimes tribunal judge held a closed hearing with lawyers on Wednesday to discuss a defense request to see secret evidence against a prisoner charged with orchestrating the deadly October 2000 attack on the warship USS Cole.
+GUANTANAMO BAY U.S. NAVAL BASE, Cuba, July 18 (Reuters) - A Guantanamo war crimes tribunal judge held a closed hearing with lawyers on Wednesday to discuss a defense request to see secret evidence against a prisoner charged with orchestrating the deadly October 2000 attack on the warship USS Cole.

 Defendant Abd al Rahim al Nashiri, who could face the death penalty if convicted of terrorism, murder and other crimes, was excluded from the pretrial hearing at the Guantanamo Bay U.S. Naval base in Cuba.